Bhavyakp321/Example/README.md

 3. **Run the script** using Python:
    - python exp.py

-4. The script will fetch data from the provided URL.
+4. This script makes an GET request to a given URL.
 If successful, you will see the message  **"Success!
 Response Content"** in the console.